linuxforphp/filebrowser/docs/configuration/auth.rst

 .. index:: Authentication database

-You can use mysql database to store your users.
+You can also use a MySQL database to store your users.

 First, create a table ``users`` with this sql query:

 ::

     CREATE TABLE `users` (
        `id` int(10) NOT NULL AUTO_INCREMENT,
        `username` varchar(255) NOT NULL,
        `name` varchar(255) NOT NULL,